bopingx2/FA23_DSI_Capstone_Moody/README.md

 The data and output of PCA analysis is in "PCA_pipeline" folder.
 "PCA-trial" folder contains a PCA trial for Poland with 7 time series.

 Please refer to Readme file in "PCA_pipeline" folder for information about PCA analysis.

+Please refer to Readme file in "FCI_app" for information about RShiny app.